Emertechs-Labs/e-chain/docs/architecture/README.md

 Echain is a comprehensive blockchain events platform that combines the convenience of traditional event management with the transparency, security, and incentive mechanisms of Web3 technology.
 This document outlines the complete system architecture.

+**Current Status**: ✅ Fully implemented and operational on Base Sepolia testnet with real-time blockchain data integration, wallet connectivity, and marketplace functionality.

 ## 🎯 System Goals

 - **Transparency**: All ticket sales and event data on-chain